d-tysh/kanban-board/README.md

 6. User should be able to visit the profile of the owner of the repo and visit the repo as well by links under the input.

 ## Technologies
-React 18 with hooks, no classes
+- React 18 with hooks, no classes
-Typescript
+- Typescript
-UI library (on your choice): Chakra UI
+- UI library: Chakra UI
-State manager (on your choice): Redux-Toolkit
+- State manager: Redux-Toolkit
-Testing (on your choice): Cypress
+- Testing: Cypress

 ## Usage
 To run this client app, follow these steps: